 Fantasy documents don’t take that multi-path procedural tact.
 Instead, they lay out a narrative.
 ‘In the case of [x], we will do [y], within [h] hours we will do [z], within [d] days we will do [a].
 Himself a perpetuator of his own fantasy documents, nuclear strategist Herman Khan mocked early nuclear war plans of the US.
 He said in On Thermonuclear War that the Army’s plans to, immediately after a nuclear exchange, begin embarking state-side units to sail overseas and fight a land war with the enemy, were patently absurd.

-Khan, likely lightly, observed that in the event of general nuclear war what was left of domestic military formations would be immediately engaged in reconstruction & keeping domestic order, they would not be embarking to fight a land war in Europe.
+Khan, likely rightly, observed that in the event of general nuclear war what was left of domestic military formations would be immediately engaged in reconstruction & keeping domestic order, they would not be embarking to fight a land war in Europe.
 But the story of sneak attack followed by an extended land & sea battle is a story policymakers and civilians alike were familiar with.

 In service of the story, fantasy documents plan by simile. [x] event which we’ve previously dealt with is like [y] event which we’re trying to plan for.
 Nuclear war is like conventional war but with bigger bombs.
 A big oil spill is like a little oil spill, we just need more response vessels.
 The evacuation of Long Island during a nuclear reactor meltdown is like the daily Long Island – NYC commute.
 Responding to a radiological emergency is like responding to a fire.
 They often presume that a small emergency response will linearly scale to a large one.